High-Blood-Pressure Medication Shows Protective Effect for Brain Structure and Function

 August 4, 2017

-Toronto, ON – A new study from Sunnybrook researchers provides evidence that a specific type of treatment for hypertension, or high blood pressure, appears to protect against brain degeneration associated with Alzheimer’s disease, and preserve cognition when compared to other classes of anti-hypertensive medications.
+Toronto, CA – A new study from Sunnybrook researchers provides evidence that a specific type of treatment for hypertension, or high blood pressure, appears to protect against brain degeneration associated with Alzheimer’s disease, and preserve cognition when compared to other classes of anti-hypertensive medications.

 “We know that hypertension is an important risk factor for Alzheimer’s Disease (AD) and small vessel disease in the brain, so we sought to investigate whether different treatments for hypertension, specifically angiotensin receptor blockers (ARBs) and angiotensin converting enzyme inhibitors (ACE-inhibitors), have different effects on cognition and the brain structures that affect and control it,” says Dr. Jodi Edwards, co-lead author of the study and Epidemiology Post-Doctoral fellow at Sunnybrook Health Sciences Centre.